cipres-repo/cipres-xml/README.md

-# cipres pise xml tool
+# Cipres pise xml tool

 This sample web application demonstrates a way to consume the CIPRES REST API tools service.
 The application was developed using Node.js as well as jQuery.